arturmarc/fluid-flexbox/README.md

 </FluidFlexbox>
 ```

+(..TODO advanced consideration: inside a flex container, and infinite loop)

 ## Additional props

 - `wrappedClass` - css class to add when flex content is wrapped
 - `wrappedStyle` - css style to add when flex content is wrapped
+- `containerClassName` - css class to add to the container element (the flexbox element is wrapped in a div that you might want to style using this prop)
 - `throttleTime` - throttles the detection of overflowing content.
 Default is no throttling
-- `hidden` - convenience prop to hide the element (applying `display: none` tot the FluidFlexbox component does not work)
+- `hidden` - convenience prop to hide the element (applying `display: none` to the FluidFlexbox component does not work)
-- `containerClassName` - css class to add to the container element (the flexbox element is wrapped in a div that you might want to style using this prop)
 - (TODO) `removeClassWhenWrapped` - when set tot true `wrappedClass` replaces the `className` prop instead of adding to it.
 Default is false
+- (TODO) `catainerStyle` - css style to add to the container element (the flexbox element is wrapped in a div that you might want to style using this prop)

 # How it works and important considerations